 Assign a license to your Microsoft Teams Rooms account

-- Log in as a tenant administrator, open the Office 365 Administrative Portal, and click on the Admin app.
+- Log in as a tenant administrator, open the Microsoft 365 admin center, and click on the Admin app.

 - Click on Users and Groups and then click Add users, reset passwords, and more.